Run-DMC sues Wal-Mart, Amazon for $50M

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Run-DMC was founded in New York in 1981 by Joseph “Run” Simmons, Darryl “DMC” McDaniels and Jason “Jam Master Jay” Mizell.
+Run-DMC was founded in New York in 1981 by McDaniels, Joseph “Run” Simmons, Darryl “DMC” and Jason “Jam Master Jay” Mizell, who was fatally shot in his Queens recording studio in 2002.
+McDaniels and Simmons later announced that the group was officially disbanding.

+The group’s hits include “King of Rock, “It’s Tricky,” and “Can You Rock It Like This.”

+In 2009, Run-DMC was inducted into the Rock and Roll Hall of Fame, becoming only the second rap act to be awarded that honor.

 Amazon and Wal-Mart, which also owns Jet, did not immediately respond to a request for comment.